tRamada/tRamada/README.md

 ## Hi, I'm Tiago - aka [tRamada] 👋
 👦 - I'm Tiago from Portugal, I study programming.
-I really enjoy learning languages like Java, Phyton and C. I also enjoy learn more languages and editing photos.
+I really enjoy learning languages like JavaScript and Phyton.
+I also enjoy learn more languages and editing photos.

 ### I'm a new Developer!!

 - 🔭 I'm currently working on a lot of projects!
-- 🌱 I’m currently learning Phyton,Java and C++.
+- 🌱 I’m currently learning Phyton and JavaScript.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 My Goals: Create a big company with my friends.
+- 🥅 My Goals: Create a big company.
-- ⚡ Fun fact: I like skate and do short walks at night.
+- ⚡ Fun fact: I like skate.

 ### 🛠 Languages and Tools: